OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 Contributors to OpenInfra projects (OpenStack, Kata Containers, Zuul, StarlingX, Airship, and OpenInfra Labs) who have committed a change in the last six months as of January 1, 2023 are eligible to receive discounted registration for the OpenInfra Summit.
 Each eligible contributor will receive the code via email.
 Contributor registration prices will increase on February 15 at 11:59pm PT.

 **Is discounted registration available for students, nonprofit or government employees?** <br>
-Yes, if you are a student or work for a government/nonprofit entity you may apply to receive a discounted pass to the Vancouver Summit by [filling out this application](https://openinfrafoundation.formstack.com/forms/yvr2023summit_discountedreg_app).
+Yes, if you are a student or work for a government/nonprofit entity you may apply to receive a discounted pass to the Vancouver Summit.
 The deadline for student and government/nonprofit applications is May 25, 2023.

 **I received a discount registration code, how do I use it?** <br>
 During registration, there is "Promo Code" field where you enter in your name, company, and email address.